tamber/tamber-ios/README.md

 }];
 ```

-If your app allows users to interact with content before creating an account, or otherwise establishing a unique identifier, and you can want to get recommendations for these un-initialized users, you can do so by setting `testEvents` to an array of `TMBEvent` objects.
+If your app allows users to interact with content before creating an account, or otherwise establishing a unique identifier, and you want to get recommendations for these un-initialized users, you can do so by setting `testEvents` to an array of `TMBEvent` objects.
 Retrieving recommendations with `testEvents` set will return a list of simulated recommendations given the series of Events, but does not write anything to your project or engine.

 [install-cocoa-pods]: https://guides.cocoapods.org/using/getting-started.html